PUBLICATIONS

 Works in Progress

 Procurement and Infrastructure Costs (with Zachary Liscow and William Nober) [NEW DRAFT COMING SOON] Abstract: Why is it so expensive to build and maintain U.S. infrastructure?
 In this paper we conduct a survey of infrastructure procurement practices across the 50 states.
 We survey both employees at each state department of transportation (DOT) and the road builders that win contracts to build and maintain roads.
 With this survey we can create a new dataset of procurement rules and practices across the U.S. and start to understand what actors on the ground think drives costs.
 We correlate the survey practices with a new, detailed data set of project-level infrastructure costs.
 We find that two important inputs in the procurement process appear to particularly drive costs: (1) the capacity of the DOT procuring the project and (2) the lack of competition in the market for government construction contracts.
-In preliminary work using administrative data on the engineers who manage projects in California, we find that variation between individual engineers explains a substantial part of cost overruns.
+Survey with responses.

 The Distributional Effects of Million Dollar Plants (with Ben Hyman, Moises Yi, and Owen Zidar)